 Easy Mashed Cauliflower Recipe – the best way to make creamy and delicious low-carb option instead of mashed potatoes.

 You may already know that cauliflower is one of my favorite vegetables.
-I use it to make a healthy Alfredo sauce for pasta or mac and cheese, I coat it with garlic and Parmesan for an irresistible dish, turn it into a cheesy casserole, or a rice and now I am adding another recipe to the collection: mashed cauliflower in place of mashed potatoes!
+I use it to make a healthy Alfredo sauce for pasta or mac and cheese, I coat it with garlic and Parmesan for an irresistible dish, turn it into a cheesy casserole, or Lemon Garlic Cauliflower Rice and now I am adding another recipe to the collection: mashed cauliflower in place of mashed potatoes!

 This Mashed Cauliflower is so delicious and thanks to my trick, it won’t be watery but stay fluffy and creamy!
 You have to try it!